492nd Fighter Squadron: Cold War

-The unit was reactivated on 10 July 1952 as the 492nd Fighter-Bomber Squadron (492nd FBS), a NATO squadron assigned to Chaumont-Semoutiers Air Base, France.
-Equipped initially with Republic F-84G Thunderjets, the squadron upgraded in 1953 to North American F-86F Sabre aircraft, with the last of the Thunderjets leaving by 1954.
+The unit was reactivated on 10 July 1952 as the 492nd Fighter-Bomber Squadron (492nd FBS), a NATO squadron assigned to Chaumont-Semoutiers Air Base, France, and equipped initially with Republic F-84G Thunderjets.
+In 1953, the squadron began to switch to North American F-86F Sabres; the last of the Thunderjets left in 1954.

-Then in late 1956, the squadron upgraded to the North American F-100D Super Sabre, being redesignated the 492nd Tactical Fighter Squadron (492nd TFS) on 8 July 1958.
-However the nuclear-weapon capable F-100 caused disagreements with France concerning atomic storage and custody issues within NATO, resulting in a decision to remove Air Force atomic-capable units from French soil.
-On 15 January 1960, the squadron and its host 48th TFW moved to RAF Lakenheath, UK.
+In late 1956, the squadron upgraded to the North American F-100D Super Sabre.
+It was redesignated the 492nd Tactical Fighter Squadron (492nd TFS) on 8 July 1958.
+However due to French concerns about atomic storage and custody issues within NATO, a decision was made resulting in the removal of USAF atomic-capable units from French soil.
+On 15 January 1960, the entire 48th TFW moved to RAF Lakenheath, UK.

-Between 1960 and 1972, the squadron's F-100 fleet maintained its readiness by participating in a number of USAFE and NATO exercises training to react to possible aggression from the Soviet Union.
+Between 1960 and 1972, the squadron's F-100 fleet trained with USAFE and NATO to react to aggression from the Soviet Union.
 They underwent a series of NATO tactical evaluations.
 The squadron conducted several deployments to Turkey, Italy, Spain, and across the United Kingdom.
-The 492nd also frequently deployed to Wheelus Air Base, Libya, for training until 1969 when Muammar Gaddafi, who had recently taken power, asked the United States to leave the country.
+The 492nd also frequently deployed for training at Wheelus Air Base, Libya, until 1969, when Muammar Gaddafi, who had recently taken power, asked the United States to leave the country.